 Just as with drunk driving cases, you can seek financial compensation for your injuries when you are in an accident caused by a driver under the influence of drugs.
 After all, the costs of medical care, rehabilitation, counseling, lost wages, etc., can be overwhelming.
 These are some of the medical expenses for which you can seek compensation in an action against a drugged driver:

 Your California personal injury attorney can also help you recover lost income if you have been injured by a drug-impaired driver.
 If you have suffered serious injuries such as broken bones or back injuries, you could need extensive physical therapy before you are able to even leave the house again, and you may not be able to get a pay check for weeks or months.
+If you’re dealing with back injuries, it’s essential to consult with an experienced back injury lawyer to protect your rights and seek compensation.

 If you or a loved one has been injured by a driver impaired by drugs or alcohol, you need to be represented by an experienced Southern California personal injury lawyer.
 Neale & Fhima has years of proven experience in successfully pursuing personal injury claims for those harmed by the negligence of others.
 Contact us today for a complimentary consultation.